christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/edd-mk-ii.md

   alt = "Snapshot of how it looks in game on an barricaded door way."
 +++

-The EDD MK II is an advanced claymore mine designed to deny entry into entryways that offer little escape from the shrapnel of the device as it explodes.
+The EDD MK II is an advanced claymore mine designed to deny entry into entryways that offer little escape from the shrapnel of the device as it explodes.<!--more-->

 ## Usage